81-acre Kawainui Makai Acquired For Preservation Through PONC Program

-Conducting an aerial search by helicopter, Hawai‘i Fire Department personnel located Amaral unresponsive in the water 100 yards off shore.
-He was brought to shore as medics continued life-saving measures, however they could not revive him.
+The victim reported to police that he had left his belongings near the side of the road to assist someone on the other side of the road.
+At 6:09 p.m., a dark-colored extra-cab Nissan Frontier with an unknown license plate, pulled up and an unknown suspect allegedly removed the victim’s personal property, valued at $340.
+The suspect was described as a shirtless Caucasian man wearing dark-colored shorts.
+The vehicle then left the scene heading north on Ali‘i Drive.

-Foul play is not suspected in this incident, officials say, and the police investigation remains ongoing.
+Police ask anyone with information regarding this theft is asked to please contact the police department’s non-emergency line at (808) 935-3311 or email Officer Charles Caldwell-Kaʻai at Charles.Caldwell@hawaiicounty.gov.

-Anyone with information regarding this incident is asked to call the police department’s non-emergency line at (808) 935-3311 or email Ka‘ū Patrol Officer Augustine Akiu at augustine.akiu@hawaiipolice.gov.
+Tipsters who prefer to remain anonymous may call Crime Stoppers at (808) 961-8300 and may be eligible for a reward of up to $1,000.
+Crime Stoppers doesn’t record calls or subscribe to caller ID.
+All Crime Stoppers information is kept confidential, police say.

 by Big Island Video News